 Credit Card Calls

-In Southeast Asia, calling cards for the local payphones are available in shops and at all 7-Eleven/Kwikee-mart stops.
-Ask or look at the color of the cards (orange or yellow), certain phones require specific cards and will not make calls using competitors’ cards.
+In Southeast Asia, calling cards for the local payphones are available in shops and at all 7-Eleven or Kwikee-mart minimarts.
+Ask or look at the color of the cards (orange or yellow); certain phones require specific cards and will not make calls using competitors’ cards.

 Cards that use increments of “credits” usually have hidden fees when dialed from mobile phones and pay phones.
 They may advertise a low rate per minute, but make the difference up with hidden connection fees by taking a few “points” from your balance here and there.